-In the winter months specifically, my skin suffers from major dryness (chapped lips, flaky skin, eczema, etc) in addition to my regular struggles with oil and acne.
+In addition to being a side effect of the medication and topical acne treatment products I’ve been using, dryness has always been another problem of mine during the winter seasons.
 In college, I remember slathering my face with Vaseline before bed to avoid this, but I like to think that as I’ve matured (kind of…), so has my skincare knowledge.

 Moisture is obviously the most important remedy to winter skin dryness, but there are so many other important factors that are easy to forget about!
-So, I’ve decided to share my winter morning and nighttime skin routine with you all, what’s worked best for me, winter skincare tips, and what I’m still experimenting with.
-With this information, hopefully you’ll be able to more completely build a winter skincare routine for yourself!
+So, I’ve decided to share my new gentle winter morning and nighttime skin routine with you all, what’s worked best for me, winter skincare tips, and what I’m still experimenting with (with only 5 steps, this is somewhat of a basic skincare routine).
+With this information, hopefully you’ll be able to more completely build the best skincare routine for yourself with plenty of SPLURGE and SAVE options!

 Disclaimer: This post contains some (not all) affiliate links, which means that if you choose to take my suggestions and make a purchase, I will make a little money so I can keep up these super cool blog posts.
 This in no way affects my editorial decisions, which are always genuine recommendations and only products or brands I would purchase myself.